Are you the same MJ Printing that used to be in Richmond?

 Short answer, no. As there are often so many variables we quote on a bespoke basis.
 Please see this post for more info about getting a quote!

 Will you match my sample?

 Sure!
 It’s best for us to see this at quoting stage, if you need to match a previous print.
 We will do our best to match your sample as closely as possible based on your specifications.
 E.g. if your sample is on coated stock, and the new job is on uncoated stock, there is likely to be some difference.

 Let us know at the quoting stage when your deadline is, and we can make sure to meet it.

 How long will my print job take?

-If you have a deadline, you need to let us know, and we can work around that for you.
+If you have a deadline, let us know and we can work around that for you.

 Otherwise, most standard orders can be filled within 2-5 working days, depending on what is required.
-If your job is more involved with embellishments etc. then it may take longer.
+If your job is more involved, e.g. with embellishments such as formecutting, then it may take longer.

 That said, we can also provide same-day printing in some cases!